music-practice-tools/youtube-current-time/README.md

 - open a web page with a YouTube video player on it
 - click the bookmark / favourite 'Current Time' - see below for how to create this.
 - play and pause the video(s)
+- Note the bookmark will reload the videos on a page so the players reset to the start

 You'll need to reclick the bookmark every time the page is refresehed or a new page is opened.